volpatto/gibbs/README.md

 [![Build Status](https://dev.azure.com/volpatto/volpatto/_apis/build/status/gibbs?branchName=master)](https://dev.azure.com/volpatto/volpatto/_build/latest?definitionId=2&branchName=master)
 [![codecov](https://codecov.io/gh/volpatto/gibbs/branch/master/graph/badge.svg)](https://codecov.io/gh/volpatto/gibbs)

+**READ HERE FIRST: I don't have available time for further developments or improvements to `gibbs` lib at the moment.
+If you have interest in contributions, feel free to submit Pull Requests.
+Any question please feel free to text me, see the Contact section below.
+Sorry for the trouble!**

 An open source python library for equilibrium calculation based on global minimization of Gibbs free energy.

 ## What you will find here?